-We regularly review a number of operating metrics, including the following, to evaluate our performance of product sales, identify trends affecting our business, formulate financial projections and make certain strategic decisions: (i) our number of customers, (ii) net revenues from product sales attributed to repeat customers, (iii) net revenues from product sales attributed to repeat customers.
-The following table sets forth the above metrics for our product sales segment for the periods indicated.
+We regularly review a number of operating metrics, including the following, to evaluate our performance of product sales, identify trends affecting our business, formulate financial projections and make certain strategic decisions: (i) our number of customers, (ii) revenues from product sales attributed to repeat customers, (iii) revenues from product sales attributed to new customers and (iv) the change in revenues from product sales attributed to repeat customers.
+The following table sets forth the above metrics for our product sales segment for the years indicated.

 Year Ended December 31,

-2015 2016 20 2017
+2016 2017 2018

-(in tho usands, unless otherwise s tated)
+(in th ousand s, unless otherwise st ated)

-Our number of customers 5,902 4,880 4,895
+Our number of customers 4,880 4,895 2,942

-Net revenues from product sales attributed to repeat customers \$ 141,515 \$ 99,854 \$ 127,014
+Revenues from product sales attributed to repeat customers \$ 99,854 \$ 127,014 \$ 90,138

-Net revenues from product sales attributed to new customers \$ 170,817 \$ 162,230 \$ 166,937
+Revenues from product sales attributed to new customers \$ 162,230 \$ 166,937 \$ 126,269

-Change in net revenues from product sales attributed to repeat customers (1) (percentage) (8.0) (29.4) 27.2
+Change in revenues from product sales attributed to repeat customers (1) (percentage) (29.4) 27.2 (29.0)

-^{(1) &}quot;Change in net revenues from product sales attributed to repeat customers" refers to, in percentage, the difference between (i) net revenues from product sales attributed to repeat customers for a given period and (ii) net revenues from product sales attributed to repeat customers for the prior period, divided by net revenues from product sales attributed to repeat customers from such prior period.
+(1) &quot;Change in revenues from product sales attributed to repeat customers" refers to, in percentage, the difference between (i) revenues from product sales attributed to repeat customers for a given period and (ii) revenues from product sales attributed to repeat customers for the prior period, divided by revenues from product sales attributed to repeat customers from such prior period.